Exclusionary Regimes, Autocratization and Democracy

 State Power after the Great Revolt: Sri Lanka in an Age of Upheaval

 My project examines the major shifts that have occurred in Sri Lanka’s polity since the great revolt of 9th July 2022 that ousted the President, Gotabaya Rajapaksa.
-The people’s movement responsible for Rajapaksa’s expulsion coalesced under the vague slogan of ”system change.“ But the real significance of the revolt can only be clarified through exploration of the counterrevolutionary dynamics that led to its subsequent repression.
-Since then, regime consolidation has tended towards implementation of an International Monetary Fund (IMF)-led solution to Sri Lanka’s underlying economic crisis that catalyzed the initial wave of resistance to Rajapaksa rule.
-The resulting austerity, however, continues to engender social and class tensions, with the potential for a more dramatic transformation of relations between State and society, either in an inegalitarian or redistributive direction.
-Drawing from comparative work on (counter)revolution by critical scholars such as Arno Mayer and Enzo Traverso, I ask whether the political trajectory in Sri Lanka will exacerbate or transcend the breakdown of neoliberalism triggered by the onset of the COVID-19 pandemic.
+The significance of the revolt must be understood in the context of its subsequent repression.
+The resulting tendency has been towards implementation of an International Monetary Fund (IMF)-led solution to Sri Lanka’s underlying economic crisis, which triggered the initial wave of resistance to Rajapaksa rule.
+The resulting austerity, however, creates social and class tensions.
+These anticipate the possibility of a more dramatic transformation of relations between State and society, either in an inegalitarian or redistributive direction.
+Drawing from comparative work on (counter)revolution by critical scholars such as Arno Mayer and Enzo Traverso, I ask whether the political trajectory in Sri Lanka will lead to an eventual shift in the country’s economic paradigm as well.